Peastash-Inc/legal/MERCHANT_AGREEMENT.md

 # Peastash Merchant Agreement
 _Last Updated: November 15, 2025_

-This Merchant Agreement (“**Agreement**”) is entered into by and between **The Candeed Corp**, a New Jersey corporation doing business as **Peastash** (“**Peastash**,” “**we**,” “**us**,” or “**our**”), and the restaurant or business accepting this Agreement (“**Merchant**,” “**Restaurant**,” or “**you**”).
+This Merchant Agreement (“Agreement”) is entered into by and between **The Candeed Corp**, a New Jersey corporation doing business as **Peastash** (“Peastash,” “we,” “us,” or “our”), and the restaurant or business accepting this Agreement (“Merchant,” “you,” or “your”).

-By enrolling your restaurant on the Peastash platform, you agree to the terms below.
+By listing your restaurant on the Peastash platform, you agree to the terms below.

 ---

-## 1. Overview
+# 1. Overview

-Peastash is a marketplace and delivery facilitation platform that connects customers with local restaurants using independent bicycle couriers.
-Peastash does **not** prepare, manufacture, sell, or package food.
-Restaurants are the **merchant of record** for all food and beverage items.
+Peastash is a marketplace and delivery facilitation platform.
+Peastash does not prepare, package, store, or sell food.
+Restaurants are the sole sellers and merchants of record for all food and beverage items.

-Peastash provides:
-- Ordering infrastructure
-- Payment collection
-- Delivery dispatch
-- Merchant reporting
-- Customer support for platform-related issues
+Peastash provides order placement, payment collection, courier dispatch, and delivery facilitation through independent bicycle couriers.

+Peastash does **not** support alcohol sales at this time.

 ---

-## 2. Merchant of Record
+# 2. Merchant of Record

-By using the Peastash platform, you acknowledge and agree that:
+You acknowledge and agree that:

-- You are the sole **seller and merchant of record** for all food and beverage items.
+- You are the **merchant of record** for all food and beverage items sold through Peastash.
+- You determine menu pricing, ingredients, allergens, and taxes.
 - You are responsible for:
-  - Menu accuracy
-  - Pricing
-  - Taxes
   - Food preparation
-  - Food safety and compliance
+  - Food safety and compliance with all local laws
-  - Allergen disclosures
   - Packaging and sealing
+  - Ingredient and allergen disclosures
-  - Order accuracy
+  - Menu accuracy

-Peastash is **not** the seller of any food item and assumes no liability related to preparation, safety, or allergens.
+  - Sales tax calculation and remittance

+Peastash does not verify menu accuracy, allergen statements, or tax rates.

 ---

+# 3. Price Parity Requirement

+All prices listed on Peastash must **match your in-store prices** offered to walk-in customers.

+Examples:

+- A $12.99 in-store burger must be $12.99 on Peastash.
+- A $2.49 drink must be $2.49 on Peastash.

+Peastash does not dictate your prices; we only require that the prices shown in the app be identical to the prices offered in person.

+Peastash may adjust or suspend menu access if price parity is not maintained.

+---

+# 4. Payments, Fees, and Payout Schedule

-## 3. Enrollment & Stripe Connect
+## 4.1 Stripe Connect Required

-### 3.1 Required Stripe Connect Account
-To receive payouts, you must create and maintain a valid **Stripe Connect** account.
+To receive payouts, the Merchant must maintain an active **Stripe Connect** account.
 You authorize Peastash and Stripe to:

 - Collect customer payments on your behalf
-- Deduct fees described in this Agreement
+- Deduct applicable fees
-- Transfer net payouts to your connected account
+- Deposit net funds into your connected account

-### 3.2 Suspension of Payouts
-If Stripe flags your account for verification, compliance, or fraud concerns, payouts may be temporarily delayed until resolved.

----

-## 4. Fees & Payment Structure

-### 4.1 Marketplace Service Fee (6% of Weekly Payouts)
+## 4.2 Weekly Payout Schedule
+Peastash deposits the Merchant’s **net payout every Tuesday** for completed and settled orders from the previous payout period.

+## 4.3 Service Fee (6%)
-Peastash charges the Merchant a **6% service fee** calculated on the food subtotal of all completed orders for each weekly payout period.
+Peastash charges a **6% service fee**, calculated **only on the final payout amount** after all adjustments, excluding sales tax.

-This fee:
+The fee:

-- Applies only to the **food subtotal**
+- Applies only to the **food subtotal actually received by the Merchant**
 - Does not apply to tax
-- Does not apply to the customer-paid delivery fee
+- Does not apply to the customer delivery fee
-- Is automatically deducted from payouts
+- Is automatically deducted from the payout

+### Example
+Food subtotal: $100
+Refund adjustment: –$10
+Final subtotal: $90
+Sales tax: separate
+Service fee (6% of $90): $5.40

+## 4.4 Sales Tax
+Sales tax is listed as a separate line item and is **not included** in fee calculations.

+Peastash transfers tax amounts to the Merchant, and the Merchant is responsible for remitting tax to the appropriate taxing authority.

-### 4.2 Stripe Payment Processing Fees
+## 4.5 Stripe Processing Fees
-The Merchant is responsible for all Stripe processing fees, including but not limited to:
+The Merchant pays all Stripe processing fees (e.g., 2.9% + 30¢), deducted by Stripe automatically.

-- Standard card processing: **2.9% + $0.30 per transaction** (subject to Stripe’s adjustments)

-These fees are deducted automatically by Stripe.

-### 4.3 Payouts
-Peastash collects customer payments, deducts:
-- Service fees
-- Stripe processing fees
-- Any adjustments or refunds

-… and transfers the remaining **net payout** to your Stripe Connect account.

-### 4.4 Reporting
-Peastash provides reporting through the merchant dashboard, including:
-- Orders completed
-- Revenue
-- Deductions
+## 4.6 Right to Offset
+Peastash may deduct from payouts:

 - Refunds
+- Adjustments
+- Chargebacks
-- Net payouts
+- Fraud-related reimbursements
+- Any amounts owed under this Agreement

 ---

-## 5. Merchant Responsibilities
+# 5. Order Processing & Pickup Verification

-### 5.1 Menu Accuracy
+## 5.1 Order Accuracy
-You agree to provide accurate and up-to-date:
+Merchant must prepare all orders exactly as shown in the Peastash dashboard.

+## 5.2 PIN Verification System
+To protect Merchants from fraudulent pickups, Peastash uses a **PIN verification system**.

+- Each order generates a unique PIN code visible only to the restaurant.
+- The courier must present the correct PIN to the restaurant at pickup.
+- The order cannot be marked as “picked up” in the system until the PIN is successfully verified.
+- Once verified, the system permanently records proof of handoff.

+This system protects Merchants from:

+- False courier claims
-- Menu items
+- Fraudulent pickups
+- Disputes regarding whether an order left the store

+## 5.3 Packaging Standards
+Merchant agrees to:

-- Prices
+- Use tamper-evident packaging
-- Photos
+- Secure all containers
-- Descriptions
+- Properly seal bags
-- Allergen and dietary information

-### 5.2 Food Quality & Safety
+- Ensure safe transport conditions

+Couriers may decline pickups that appear unsafe or improperly sealed.

+---

+# 6. Taxes

-You are solely responsible for:
+The Merchant is responsible for:

+- Calculating sales tax
+- Maintaining proper tax classifications
-- Preparing food according to applicable laws
+- Remitting sales tax to the applicable tax authority
-- Ensuring proper packaging and temperature
-- Sealing food to prevent tampering
-- Handling allergens, cross-contamination, and labeling

-Peastash does not inspect kitchens or verify ingredient accuracy.
+Peastash does not remit taxes on the Merchant’s behalf.

-### 5.3 Preparation Time
-You must:
-- Accurately estimate preparation times
-- Mark orders “ready” only when physically ready for pickup
-- Cooperate with couriers during pickup

-### 5.4 Taxes
+Tax is transferred to the Merchant exactly as collected.

+---

+# 7. Customer Issues & Refunds

+## 7.1 Food-Related Issues (Merchant Responsibility)
 You are responsible for:
-- All sales tax obligations
-- Calculating the proper tax for your jurisdiction
-- Complying with NYC and NJ tax rules

-Peastash collects tax **on your behalf** and transfers it to you.
-You must remit all applicable taxes to the appropriate authority.

-### 5.5 Merchant Conduct
-You agree not to:
-- Encourage customers to cancel Peastash orders
-- Charge different prices to Peastash customers
-- Redirect Peastash customers to other platforms
-- Engage in fraudulent behavior

----

-## 6. Customer Issues & Refunds

-### 6.1 Food-Related Issues
-You are solely responsible for issues arising from:
+- Missing items
 - Incorrect items
-- Missing items
-- Poor quality
-- Cold food
-- Allergen exposure
+- Allergen or ingredient mistakes
-- Undercooked or unsafe food
+- Unsafe food
+- Contamination
+- Packaging failures
+- Incorrect tax

-Peastash may issue refunds or adjustments to customers for food-related issues, and Peastash may deduct these amounts from your payout.
+Peastash may refund customers for such issues and deduct refunded amounts from payouts.

-### 6.2 Delivery-Related Issues
+## 7.2 Delivery-Related Issues (Peastash Responsibility)
-Peastash is responsible for:
-- Delivery timing
+Peastash covers refunds related to:

-- Courier performance
+- Late deliveries
-- Tracking
+- Failed deliveries
-- Delivery support
+- Courier errors

-If Peastash refunds a customer due to a **delivery error**, the refund will **not** be deducted from the Merchant.
+These refunds are **not deducted** from the Merchant.

-### 6.3 Chargebacks
+## 7.3 Chargebacks
-If a customer disputes a charge, Stripe may deduct the disputed amount from your account.
-Resolution will follow Stripe policies.
+Stripe may deduct disputed transactions in accordance with Stripe’s policies.
+The Merchant must cooperate with Peastash during investigations.

 ---

-## 7. Packaging Standards

-You agree to:
-- Seal all bags securely
-- Use tamper-evident packaging
-- Properly label orders
-- Ensure liquids are sealed and safe for transport

-Couriers may refuse unsafe packaging.

----

-## 8. Courier Relations
+# 8. Courier Relationship

-Couriers are **independent contractors**, not employees of Peastash or the Merchant.
+Couriers are independent contractors, not employees of Peastash or the Merchant.

-Merchants may not:
+The Merchant may not:

 - Direct, supervise, or control couriers
-- Demand couriers use certain routes
-- Require couriers to perform non-delivery tasks
+- Assign couriers additional tasks
+- Require specific routes or handling methods

+Couriers only facilitate delivery.

 ---

-## 9. Term & Termination
+# 9. Suspension and Termination

-### 9.1 Term
-This Agreement begins upon acceptance and continues until terminated.

-### 9.2 Termination by Either Party
-Either party may terminate with or without cause by providing written notice.

-### 9.3 Immediate Termination by Peastash
-Peastash may suspend or terminate Merchant access for:
+Peastash may suspend or terminate Merchant access if:

-- Repeated customer complaints
+- Price parity is violated
-- Unsafe food practices
+- Unsafe food practices occur
-- Fraudulent or deceptive activity
-- Non-payment or chargeback abuse
-- Menu manipulation
-- Violations of law
+- Repeated customer complaints arise
+- Fraud is detected
+- Excessive refunds occur
+- Tax misrepresentation occurs
+- Stripe account integrity issues arise
-- Violations of this Agreement
+- This Agreement is violated

-### 9.4 Effect of Termination
+Merchant may terminate participation at any time.

-Outstanding fees or adjustments will be deducted prior to final payout.
+Outstanding adjustments or fees will be deducted before the final payout.

 ---

-## 10. Indemnification
+# 10. Indemnification

-Merchant agrees to indemnify, defend, and hold harmless Peastash and its officers, directors, employees, contractors, and agents from claims arising out of:
+The Merchant agrees to indemnify and hold harmless Peastash and its officers, employees, and contractors from claims arising out of:

 - Food preparation or safety
-- Allergens or contamination
+- Allergen incidents
-- Menu inaccuracies
+- Menu or pricing inaccuracies
-- Sales tax obligations
+- Sales tax errors
+- Health code violations
+- Negligence or misconduct by the Merchant
+- Packaging failures
-- Violations of health codes
+- Violations of law

-- Negligent or unlawful business practices
-- Inaccurate or misleading information provided
+This obligation survives termination.

 ---

-## 11. Limitation of Liability
+# 11. Limitation of Liability

-To the maximum extent permitted by law:
+To the fullest extent permitted by law:

-- Peastash is not liable for indirect, special, incidental, punitive, or consequential damages.
+- Peastash is not liable for indirect, special, incidental, punitive, or consequential damages
-- Peastash’s total liability is capped at the service fees paid by the Merchant in the preceding **30 days**.
+- Peastash’s liability is capped at the total service fees paid by the Merchant in the preceding **30 days**

 ---

+# 12. Data Practices

+Peastash may collect anonymized or aggregated operational data to improve the platform.

+The Merchant may not export, store, or reuse customer information obtained through Peastash outside of fulfilling orders.

+Peastash does not sell customer personal information.

+---

-## 12. Dispute Resolution & Arbitration
+# 13. Dispute Resolution

-### 12.1 Binding Arbitration
-All disputes between the Merchant and Peastash will be resolved through **binding individual arbitration**, not court.
+All disputes between the Merchant and Peastash will be resolved through **binding individual arbitration**.

-### 12.2 No Class Actions
+### 13.1 Class Action Waiver
-Merchant waives the right to bring:
+The Merchant waives any right to:

 - Class actions
 - Mass actions
 - Representative actions

-### 12.3 Governing Law
+### 13.2 Governing Law
 This Agreement is governed by the laws of **New Jersey**.

-### 12.4 Small Claims Exception
+### 13.3 Small Claims Exception
-Either party may bring a claim in small claims court.
+Either party may bring an individual claim in small claims court.

 ---

-## 13. Entire Agreement
+# 14. Entire Agreement

-This Agreement constitutes the entire agreement between Merchant and Peastash and supersedes all prior discussions.
+This Agreement is the entire understanding between Peastash and the Merchant and supersedes all prior written or verbal agreements.

 ---

-## 14. Electronic Acceptance
+# 15. Electronic Acceptance

-By listing your restaurant on the Peastash platform, you acknowledge that:
+By onboarding your restaurant or continuing to use Peastash, you confirm that:

-- You have read and understood this Agreement
+- You have read and understand this Agreement
 - You agree to be bound by it
 - You are authorized to accept on behalf of the business

-For questions, contact us at: **support@peastash.com**.
+For questions, email **support@peastash.com**.